Cuttings - April

 Sea and creek meet

-over rocks and sand--
+over rocks and sand

-a noisy reunion
+noisy reunion

-one frog
+one toad

-occasionally croaking--
+occasionally croaking

 lonely garden